 - What’s your relationship to anger…to your “no”?

-- Where does your “no” get shut down?
+- Does your “no” get shut down by yourself or others?

 Some questions that will help you create healthy boundaries from anger: